curv3d/curv/docs/shapes/Colour.rst

 ``sRGB.hue h``
   A hue is a pure colour with no white or black mixed in.
-  ``sRGB.hue`` can construct any of the hues in the sRGB colour space.
+  ``sRGB.hue`` is a colour map that can construct any of the hues in the sRGB colour space.
   ``h`` is a number between 0 and 1:

   ===== ============